Seldszar/Gumbo/README.md

 ### Why does it break randomly?

-Gumbo can randomly break due to a bug with Chromium itself, with can put the extension in a limbo state.
+Gumbo can break randomly due to a bug coming from Chromium, which can put the extension in a state of limbo.
-It's a known issue, which is unfortunately on the hands of the Chromium team.
+This is a known issue, which is unfortunately in the hands of the Chromium team.

 - https://bugs.chromium.org/p/chromium/issues/detail?id=1271154

 ### Are sound notifications supported?

 Not officially, Manifest V3 doesn't provide the ability to play audio from a service worker.
 Workarounds exist, but aren't worth the trouble.

 - https://bugs.chromium.org/p/chromium/issues/detail?id=1131236